Ryanluoxu/Java-Interview-Question/README.md

 #### 4. What are properties of a transaction ?
 (ACID)
 - A transaction is a sequential group of DB manipulation operations as one single work unit.
-- Atomicity
-A transaction must be treated as a unit.
+- Atomicity: A transaction must be treated as a unit.
 Transaction finishes if all the steps completes, otherwise the transaction will be rolled back.
-- Consistency
-The database must remain in a consistent state after any transaction.
+- Consistency: The database must remain in a consistent state after any transaction.
-- Isolation
-Make sure each transaction operates independently.
+- Isolation: Make sure each transaction operates independently.
 They don’t affect each other.
-- Durability
-The database should be durable enough to hold all the updates even if the system fails or restarts.
+- Durability: The database should be durable enough to hold all the updates even if the system fails or restarts.

 #### 5. What are the different type of normalization ?
+- The process of removing the redundant data and make table well defined.
+Types:
+- First Normal Form (1NF)
+    - In 1NF, each column just hold one value.
+    - productID, color, price
+- 2NF
+    - It’s 1NF
+    - All non-key attributes are fully functional dependent on the primary key.
+- 3NF
+    - It’s 2NF
+    - There is no columns transitively dependent on PK.
+    - ProducdID-Google-US

 #### 6. What is a primary and Foreign key ?
+Primary key:
+- PK works as an index of the data in a table.
+- It’s a column.
+Its values are unique in every row.
+- Every row must have a primary key value.
+- If it’s referred by foreign key, we can’t change its key value Foreign key:
+- FK works as a reference index to access the data of other table.
+- If we have a relational table C of table A. There is one column in table C that refers PK of table A. So that the data of table A can be accessed by table C.
+- This column is called foreign key.

 #### 7. Define Join and explain different type of joins ?
+Join:
+- To avoid data duplication, data is stored in some related tables.
+- Join is used to get data from these tables to create a new table which meets our requirement.
+Types:
+- Inner join: returns records at the intersection
+- Left join: returns all records from table A and matching records from B
+- Right join: returns all from B and matching from A
+- Full join: all records from A and B
+- natural join: remove the duplicate columns from the result
+- Self join: it is a join of a table to itself.

 #### 8. What is the advantage of stored procedure ?
+- It is a function that contains a collection of SQL queries.
+- They are pre-compiled and stored in the database.
+So execution is much faster.
+- It is portable.
+The stored procedures in SQL can be run on every platform that MySQL runs on.
+We don’t have to install additional package or program for that

 #### 9. What is JDBC ?
-Java database connectivity
-Communicate with database.
+- Java Database Connectivity.
+It’s an API to access DB.
+- Including 3 activities:
+    - Connect to a DB
+    - Send queries and update statements to DB
+    - Retrieve and process the results received from DB

 #### 10. Types of JDBC Driver ?
+1. JDBC – ODBC bridge driver
+    - In this type, JDBC-ODBC bridge driver converts JDBC calls into ODBC calls.
+And uses ODBC driver to connect to DB.
+    - It’s no recommended, because ODBC driver needs to be installed in client machine and it is slow.
+2. Native – API driver ( partially)
+    - In this driver, JDBC API calls are converted into native API calls.
+And uses vendor database library to connect to DB.
+    - Causes portability issue.
+Native driver and vendor library have to be installed in client machine.
+ 3. Network Protocol driver ( fully)
+    - Uses middleware to connect to DB.
+JDBC calls are converted into vendor-specific database protocol.
+    - No client side library is required but it is costly because of maintenance.
+4. Thin driver ( fully)
+    - The thin driver converts JDBC calls directly into vendor-specific database protocol.
+    - Better performance and no software is required on both client and server.

 #### 11. What are the steps to connect with the database in Java ?